Offshore oil rigs: Life and challenges

 Crude oil’s indispensable role: Energy source and environmental challenge

-Why, you might wonder, is crude oil and these remote rigs so pivotal to our world today?
+However, why, you might wonder, is crude oil and these remote rigs so key to our world today?

 The answer lies in the reliance of most of our technology on fossil fuels.
 While alternatives like wind and solar energy are emerging, they are not yet as efficient.